 Clarke’s 46,000-square-foot, three-story science building opened in August of 2013.
 The facility along with updates in Catherine Byrne Hall, provide flexible and modern spaces designed to seamlessly integrate lecture and lab areas while fostering a collaborative, hands-on learning environment.
-The result is access to the most up-to-date teaching practices implemented by Clarke’s top-notch faculty.
+The result is access to the most up-to-date teaching and experimentation practices implemented by Clarke’s expert faculty.

 The science facility also offers informal gathering spaces to enhance collaboration and creates an atmosphere in which you can easily move from a casual study group in a common area to a very specific research project in an advanced lab.
 It is a state-of-the-art facility that offers everything you need to achieve academic success in the sciences.